A Practical Guide For Getting Through Panic Attacks

 Take deep, slow breaths

 Many guides that explain how to treat a panic attack include a section on deep breathing.
-While deep breathing can help some people immediately, it can increase anxiety for others.
+While deep breathing can help some people immediately, these exercises can increase anxiety for others.
 If you are well-practiced in deep breathing, using that skill may remedy panic attacks.
-However, it may not be the immediate solution for you if you do not have much experience with breathing exercises before experiencing your panic attack.
+However, breathing practice may not be the immediate solution for you if you do not have much prior experience with breathing exercises.
 Without guidance, you may hyperventilate.

 Many tools can help you with deep breathing.
 If you're a visual learner, you could watch visual deep breathing guides.
 If you prefer to be guided by someone auditorily, many guided breathing exercises are available for free through music apps, video streaming sites, and other online locations.